At rehabbed Globes, 'The Fabelmans,' 'Banshees' triumph

 Mike White's HBO series “White Lotus” won for best limited or anthology series.
 Fresh off her dramatic finale, Jennifer Coolidge gave one of the night’s lengthiest and warmest speeches while accepting the award for best supporting actress in a limited series.

-“Even if this is the end, you sort of changed my life in a million different ways,” Coolidge told “White Lotus” creator Mike White.
+“Even if this is the end, you sort of changed my life in a million different ways,” Coolidge told White.
 “My neighbors are speaking to me, things like that.”

 The public school sitcom “Abbott Elementary” came in the lead TV nominee and took home three awards, including best comedy series.
 Quinta Brunson, the show's creator and star, won best actress in a comedy series, and Tyler James Williams won for his supporting role.